-Cervical spondylosis is a degenerative disease affecting the joints of the cervical spine, i.e. the intervertebral discs and the facet joints (zygapophyseal joints).
+Cervical spondylosis is a degenerative disease affecting the vertebrae, intervertebral discs and facet joints (zygapophyseal joints) of the cervical spine.
 The cervical spine includes all cervical vertebra from C1 to C7 as well as the cervico-thoracic junction (C7/T1).

 Confirming the diagnosis

-The relevant medical specialist is an orthopaedic surgeon, rheumatologist or neurologist.
+The relevant medical specialist is an orthopaedic surgeon, neuro/spinal surgeon, or rheumatologist.

 Additional diagnoses covered by this SOP

 - Degenerative disc disease of the cervical spine